isomerpages/moe-chijsngsec/_cca/Uniformed Groups/St John Brigade.md

 <img src="/images/06%20CCA/UG%20St%20John/Picture5B.jpg" style="width:75%">

-St John Brigade Singapore (SJB) seeks to instill self-discipline and to promote teamwork among students.<br><br>Students will learn basic first aid knowledge, which includes Home Nursing and Basic/Advanced CPR techniques.
+St John Brigade Singapore (SJB) seeks to instill self-discipline and to promote teamwork among students.<br>Students will learn basic first aid knowledge, which includes Home Nursing and Basic/Advanced CPR techniques.
 They will also engage in vigorous foot-drill and physical training sessions to build up their stamina.
 Students may then apply the skills learnt at the annual District and National Competitions .
 Our motto is Pro _Utilitate Hominum_ (For The Service of Mankind) and this is instilled in the cadets as they engage in Public Duty services, where they apply their practical skills into real-world context.
 Our cadets have provided first aid and relief efforts at numerous school events as well as various national platforms.

 **The St John Pledge:**

-_1._&nbsp;&nbsp;&nbsp;&nbsp; _To be loyal to Singapore and the President of the Republic_
+1. To be loyal to Singapore and the President of the Republic

-_2._&nbsp;&nbsp;&nbsp;&nbsp; _To upkeep the honour and dignity of the Brigade and my Country_
+2. To upkeep the honour and dignity of the Brigade and my Country

-_3._&nbsp;&nbsp;&nbsp;&nbsp; _To observe the mottoes of the Order, which are "Pro Fide" – For the Faith, "Pro Utilitate Hominum" – For the Service of Mankind_
+3. To observe the mottoes of the Order, which are "Pro Fide" – For the Faith, "Pro Utilitate Hominum" – For the Service of Mankind

-_4._&nbsp;&nbsp;&nbsp;&nbsp; _To be loyal to the Chief Commissioner and all my Officers_
+4. To be loyal to the Chief Commissioner and all my Officers

-_5._&nbsp;&nbsp;&nbsp;&nbsp; _To read the Brigade Regulations and to comply with them in all respects_
+5. To read the Brigade Regulations and to comply with them in all respects

-_6._&nbsp;&nbsp;&nbsp;&nbsp; _To carry out all orders received from time to time from seniors_
+6. To carry out all orders received from time to time from seniors

-_7._&nbsp;&nbsp;&nbsp;&nbsp; _To carry out my duties with zeal and efficiency to the best of my ability_
+7. To carry out my duties with zeal and efficiency to the best of my ability

-_8._&nbsp;&nbsp;&nbsp;&nbsp; _To be courteous and honest in all my words and actions_
+8. To be courteous and honest in all my words and actions_

 #### **CCA Information :**